jeffThompson/DesigningWithData/Exercises/DesignSprint.md

 **CRAZY EIGHTS**
 For this exercise, fold a piece of paper into eight equal sections.
 In five minutes, quickly sketch out 6–8 ideas that might apply to the project.
 These can be big, small, visual, technical, etc – anything goes.
 Try to make your sketches legible and add labels if necessary, but don't worry about great ideas at this stage; this is just about getting stuff out of your head and on paper.
 After sketching, we'll do silent dot-voting as a group – everyone gets 3 dots each, so use them wisely!

 For the second round, divide your paper into eight sections again.
-In each of the squares, take on different point-of-view to approach the project from.
+In each of the squares, write down these "roles" (points of view):

-These include:

-* Pessimist
+1. Pessimist
-* Optimist
+2. Optimist
-* Advocate
+3. Advocate
-* Novice audience
+4. Novice audience
-* Expert audience
+5. Expert audience
-* Idea generator
+6. Idea generator
-* (Bonus: a role not listed above!)
+7. (Bonus: a role not listed above!)
-* (Bonus: a role not listed above!)
+8. (Bonus: a role not listed above!)

-After both rounds, start working on some paper prototypes.
+Then, for each square come up with an idea or approach that these roles suggest for your project, like you did above.

 ## 4. DECIDE and 5.
 PROTOTYPE